TsioryR98/BO_ETL_DATA/README.md

 The Airflow DAG `production_etl_dag.py` handles the end-to-end orchestration.

-> **Convention de nommage :** Naming Convention: All agent-related columns are normalized to lowercase and stripped of
+> ** Naming Convention :** All agent-related columns are normalized to lowercase and stripped of
 > leading/trailing whitespace `(str.lower().str.strip())`.
 Dates are processed using standardized normalizers to ensure
 > cross-source consistency.
 >